brendanmcc02/film-rec/notes.md

   b. scalar multiply this value by the vector, like described previously.

 * **Samuel:** penalise older films much more heavily to get a noticeable effect.
-* rather than linearly normalising the scalar multiplicand, could do a sin/s curve
+* rather than linearly normalising the scalar multiplicand, could do a sine curve
 * fix maxDateRated to a constant to today's date, not the latest film rated in the dataset.

 ### Doing Relative dateRated Normalization